Bhandal Buta: Demography

 According to Census India, in 2011, Bhandal Buta had 147 houses and a population of 709 (339 males and 370 females).
 The literacy rate was 76.32%, higher than the state average of 75.84%.
 The number of children under the age of 6 years was 84 (11.85% of the population) and the child sex ratio was approximately 1211 as compared to Punjab state average of 846.

-Most of the people were from schedule castes, which constituted 52.19% of the total population.
+Schedule castes members constituted 52.19% of the total population.
 The town did not have any schedule tribe population.

 202 people were engaged in work activities (179 males and 23 females).
-96.04% workers described their work as main work, and 3.96% workers were involved in marginal activities providing a livelihood for less than 6 months, none of whom were agricultural labourers.
+96.04% workers described their work as main work, and 3.96% workers were involved in marginal activities, providing a livelihood for less than 6 months, none of whom were agricultural labourers.

 Education

 The village has a co-educational primary school founded in 1976.
 It provides a mid-day meal under the Indian Midday Meal Scheme.